(Disclosure: Some of the links below may be affiliate links)

 Now that I have chosen my new third pillar, it is time to do the transfer.
 For this, I first have to open an account at VIAC.
 Then, I have to transfer my existing third pillar money from PostFinance to VIAC.
 In this post, I am going to describe the steps necessary to open a VIAC third pillar.
-In a second time, I am also going to describe how to transfer an existing third pillar to VIAC.
+Then, I am also going to explain how to transfer an existing third pillar to VIAC.

 VIAC Referral program

-I would like to start by mentioning VIAC Referral program.
-Because it can help you save some money!
+I would like to start by mentioning the VIAC Referral program.
+And no, I am not gaining anything with this program!
+I am doing that because it can help you save some money!
 And you need the code during the registration itself.
+If you are not interested, just skip to the next section.
+But who would not want some more savings!

-It is very interesting to note that VIAC offers a very interesting referral program.
-If you refer a friend, your fees on 500 CHF of your administrated will be waived.
-And your friend also gets 500 CHF of its portfolio managed for free!
-So if you use a referral code during the registration, 500 CHF of your net worth will be managed for free!
+It is interesting to note that VIAC offers an interesting referral program.
+If you use a code, 500 CHF of your portfolio will be managed for free.

-You can refer up to three friends.
-In the best case, that is 1500 CHF that will be managed for free.
-And this is for life.
-The Global 100 portfolio has a TER of 0.53.
-That means that you will save 7.95 CHF per year.
-Since I will get my third pillar in 35 years, that means I can save up to 278.25 CHF.
-That is pretty nice!
+The Global 100 portfolio has a TER of 0.45%.
+That means that you will save 24.75 CHF per year.
+Since I will get my third pillar in 35 years, that means I can save up to 866.25 CHF.
+It is not too bad just to share a few codes.

 Open a VIAC third pillar

 The first thing to do is obviously to create a new account at VIAC.
 This account will allow you to manage your third pillar.
 At VIAC, everything is done on your mobile phone.
 So you only need your smartphone and internet access to create an account.
-And it is very easy.
-And the entire application is available in English, French, German and Italian!
+And it is straightforward.
+And the entire application is available in English, French, German, and Italian!

-Here are the very simple steps you have to do to register your account.
+Here are the straightforward steps you have to do to register your account.

 - Download the VIAC application on your phone and install it.